YIT Red & Blue Light Therapy Neck Device

 -

-give a general sense of well -being and relaxation
+provide a general feeling of well-being and relaxation

 -

-Office workers who sit quietly over longer periods
+Office workers who sit still for long periods of time

 -